KS3 Endpoint Assessment Map 2024-2025

 6

-Exploring and developing 3D
+Exploring and developing drawing and media skills

 End point - formal